johnjaejunlee95/XB-MAML/README.md

 >
 > AISTATS 2024

-The paper will be uploaded soon.
+The paper will be released soon.